 A company spokesperson is comparable to a public relations specialist who is responsible for the public image of the company they work for.
 In addition to communicating with the media and public, writing press releases and advising their companies on marketing matters, they may prepare presentations for potential investors or clients.
 The position usually requires a bachelor's degree in public relations, journalism or a related field.

 A company spokesperson is responsible for creating and maintaining a positive public image for a business, school or organization.
-They communicate with the public and advise the company in matters of public relations.
-Job duties may include writing press releases, conducting interviews with the media, even advising on advertising and marketing.
+They communicate with the public and advise their companies in matters of public relations.
+Job duties may include writing press releases, conducting interviews with the media and advising on advertising and marketing.
 Most company spokespersons hold bachelor's degrees in journalism, public relations or a related field and have often completed internships to gain experience in the field.

 Source: *U.S. Bureau of Labor Statistics

 Job Description for a Company Spokesperson

 A company spokesperson is similar to a public relations specialist.
 They are responsible for setting up public appearances, handling conflicts and keeping the public updated on vital company information.
 They take care of e-mails, phone calls, letters and press releases, so they should be effective writers in addition to being eloquent speakers.
 Companies look to their spokesperson for advice on how they should handle advertisements, company programs and demographic targeting.

 A company spokesperson is also well versed on the proper ways to address the media.
 It's useful if they also have some marketing skills, since they may have to promote and demonstrate a new company product to the public or investors.
 A spokesperson may be called upon to prepare a slideshow or any other kind of representation for their company, so they should be tech savvy as well in order to effectively address the public and properly explain information.